 Just five minutes walk from us is a hidden National Trust gem.
 Bourne Mill is, according to the NT ‘a verdant oasis in suburban Colchester’.
 Heading south out of Colchester on Mersea Road, just on the outskirts of New Town, is Bourne Pond, a haven for birds, and sited on the eastern side is the mill.

 The side fronting onto the ‘pond’ makes it look like a small cottage.
+But from the rear you can appreciate the height differential that made it perfect for milling.

 - deceptively small